iOS Integration

 if (httpResponse.statusCode == 428) {

-// Received 428 challenge, extract challenge ID
+// Received a 428 challenge, extract the challenge ID

 NSString *challengeId = httpResponse.allHeaderFields[@"EO-Attest-Challenge"];